ratulotron/ratulotron.github.io/content/en/posts/_taogo_romeo_-devlog-01-getting-started-again.md

 : Mission abort: the project structure looks completely alien now!

 I haven't ever been a projects guy, even if I wanted to.
 I like to code, craft pieces of software and my day job as a backend developer used to allow me sate that appetite.
+Perhaps this is why I haven't felt the urge to make something again until I was well into my new role as a data engineer.
+Being a data engineer now allowed me to play around a lot different set of tools, concepts and architectures, but they aren't software projects and doesn't really represent a well encapsulated problem that can be solved within a predefined parameters.
+I am not complaining about my role at all but I do miss the rigorous process of making a well oiled product that users can be benefitted from and has a scope of expanding in terms of usability.